 If you discover that your child is sexually active before you’d like, try to stay calm.
 You might be upset but it’s important you remain open to them.
-You are an important source of information.
+You are an important source of support and information for them.

-It’s nerve-wracking for a young person when a parent or carer finds out about something like this and reacting negatively could push them away.
+It can be nerve-wracking for a young person when their parent or carer finds out they’re having sex and reacting negatively could push them away.
 Be supportive, listen to them and make sure they’re happy and comfortable with their decision to start having sex.
 Also remind them that just because they’ve started, it doesn’t mean that they have to carry on if they no longer want to.

 Ask them if they’re using contraception already.
 Young people are often more sensible than we give them credit for.
 They may have already researched the options and chosen a suitable contraceptive.

 If they haven’t, or are unsure or unhappy about their chosen form of contraception, let them know it’s really important they look into it further.
-It’s worth recommending informative websites (see resources at bottom of article) and also giving them information on where they can go to get contraception and discuss their options (below).
+It’s worth recommending informative websites (see Further reading at the bottom of article) and also giving them information on where they can go to get contraception and discuss their options (see below).